ewanbarclay/readthedocs_XDF/docs/task2.rst

 ========  ========
 ❓         **TASK 2D:** *The impact of de-blending*
 ========  ========
-|         Sticking with *n<sub>pixels</sub> = 5* and *threshold = 2.5* now explore the impact of the parameters that control de-blending on the number of sources.
+|         Sticking with n\ :sub:`pixels` = 5 and *threshold = 2.5* now explore the impact of the parameters that control de-blending on the number of sources.
 ========  ========

 |

 2.3  Measuring the signal (and noise) of sources
 ------------------------------------------------
 Our next task is to measure the signal (and noise) of our sources.
 Again, there are many of ways of doing this.
 We’ll start off by simply summing the flux in the segmentation region of each object.
 This is sometimes referred to as an *isophotal* flux though technically this is only truly isophotal if the noise is uniform.
-This is demonstrated in `example7 </Examples/example7.ipynb>`_ and `example8 </Examples/example8.ipynb>`_.
+This is demonstrated in :ref:`Example7` and :ref:`Example8`.

 |